praneeth622/Guptas-Travels/README.md

 # GUPTHA TRAVELS

-A full-stack Vite + React + Express project for GUPTA TRAVELS - a premium travel and transportation website.
+A full-stack Vite + React + Express project for GUPTHA TRAVELS - a premium travel and transportation website.
 This project contains a client (React + TypeScript + Tailwind) and server/API code intended to be built and deployed as a server-rendered or static site.

 ## Overview